taxprofiler/taxpasta/paper/paper.md

 Across profilers, relative abundances can be reported in read counts, fractions, or percentages, as well as any number of additional columns with extra information.
+Taxonomic identifiers can be recorded with taxonmic IDs, taxonomic names and/or in some cases semi-colon separated taxonomic 'paths'.
+These can also be formatted in different ways, from typical tables, to including 'indented' taxonomy trees such as in the Kraken [@wood_improved_2019] family of profilers.
+Manually parsing these for comparison can be arduous task, with researchers often reverting to custom R, Python scripting, or even manual correction in spreadsheet software.

 TAXPASTA can ingest all of those formats and, at a minimum, produce a standardised output containing taxonomic identifiers and their relative abundances as integer counts.
 It can also be used to aggregate profiles from the same profiler and merge them into a single, standardised table.
 Having a singular format facilitates downstream analyses and comparisons.

+TAXPASTA is not the first tool to attempt to standardising metagenomic profiles, but it is by far the most comprehensive in terms of supported profilers and output formats.

+The BIOM format [@mcdonald_biological_2012] was created with a similar intention of standardising a storage format for microbiome analyses.
+However, transforming metagenomic profiles into that format was entirely left to the user.
+The format also is not easily loadable into spreadsheet software, and external libraries required for loading into data analysis langauges such as R. The QIIME™2 _next-generation microbiome bioinformatics platform_ [@bolyen_reproducible_2019] also maintains internally consistent formats for storing and processing metagenomic data that new tools can plug into, however this suite of software is aimed mostly at 16S amplicon data [cite], and thus often does have as much support or awareness in 'shotgun' sequencing [cite] metagenomic studies .
+While some of the taxonomic profilers also come with scripts to convert their output into another format and/or merge multiple profiles into a single table, such as the Krakentools companion package [cite], these are often focused on the specific tool or family of tools.

-Primarily, TAXPASTA is a command-line tool that is designed to be used as a building block in metagenomic analysis workflows.
-At the time of writing, it was able to read profiles from nine different profilers, namely Bracken [@lu_bracken_2017], Centrifuge [@kim_centrifuge_2016], DIAMOND [@buchfink_sensitive_2021], Kaiju [@menzel_fast_2016], Kraken2 [@wood_improved_2019], KrakenUniq [@breitwieser_krakenuniq_2018], MALT/MEGAN6 [@huson_megan_2016; @vagene_malt_2018], MetaPhlAn [@blanco-miguez_extending_2023],and mOTUs [@ruscheweyh_cultivation-independent_2022].
-It offered a wide range of output file formats, such as text-based, tabular formats (CSV[^1], TSV[^2]), spreadsheets (ODS[^3], XLSX[^4]), optimized binary formats (Apache Arrow[^5] and Parquet[^6]), and the HDF5-based[^7] BIOM format [@mcdonald_biological_2012].
+TAXPASTA addresses this supports reading of a wide range of (primarily-) shotgun metagenomic profiling tools and formats without preference for specific families or formats.
+TAXPASTA is designed to be used as a building block in metagenomic analysis workflows.

+At the time of writing, it is able to read profiles from nine different profilers, namely Bracken [@lu_bracken_2017], Centrifuge [@kim_centrifuge_2016], DIAMOND [@buchfink_sensitive_2021], Kaiju [@menzel_fast_2016], Kraken2 [@wood_improved_2019], KrakenUniq [@breitwieser_krakenuniq_2018], MALT/MEGAN6 [@huson_megan_2016; @vagene_malt_2018], MetaPhlAn
+[@blanco-miguez_extending_2023],and mOTUs
+[@ruscheweyh_cultivation-independent_2022].

+For maximum compatibility, it offers a wide range of familiar output file formats, such as text-based, tabular formats (CSV[^1], TSV[^2]), spreadsheets (ODS[^3], XLSX[^4]), optimized binary formats (Apache Arrow[^5] and Parquet[^6]), and the HDF5-based[^7] BIOM format [@mcdonald_biological_2012], to make to make it easy to integrate into existing workflows.

 [^1]: https://en.wikipedia.org/wiki/Comma-separated_values
 [^2]: https://en.wikipedia.org/wiki/Tab-separated_values